maxkapur/maxkapur.github.io/_posts/2025-02-12-conda-updated.md

 Using a tip from
 [Travis Hathaway](https://github.com/conda/conda/issues/14418#issuecomment-2513806325),
-here is a shell one-liner to check if a conda environment is up to date:
+here is a shell one-liner to check if a Conda environment is up to date:

 ```shell
 conda update --all --dry-run --json | jq -e '.success and (.actions | length) == 0'